Add Alt Text to Images

 Add alt text to images

-- From an image block
+- From an image content block

-- In custom coded templates
+- In custom-coded templates

-From an image block
+From an image content block

 All set!
 Now your subscribers won't miss out on your content, even if they can't view your images.